DarioVernola/StreamingDataAnalytics-project/epl_tomatopick/readme.md

 and not c = TreeToPickTomatoesFrom(c.treeID = a.treeID)
 ];
 ```
-It is suggested to try out all the queries at the same time and to check their results using the _Output Per Statement_ function of the EPL online tool to check the difference between these solutions, and the effects of the modifications.
+It is suggested to try out multiple queries at the same time and to check their results using the _Output Per Statement_ function of the EPL online tool to check the difference between these solutions, and the effects of the modifications.